 How Can AI Be Used for Content Marketing?

-AI can be used for content marketing in many ways, such as keyword research, website audits, proofreading, editing, etc. Let's look at some of these in more detail.
+AI can be used for content marketing in many ways, such as keyword research, website audits, proofreading, and editing.
+Let's examine some of these in more detail.

 When used correctly, these tools can significantly enhance your processes in the following ways:

-AI tools help automate and analyze search intent and collect relevant keywords for your content strategy.
+AI tools help automate the analysis of search intent and the collection of relevant keywords for your content strategy.

 One thing AI does better than humans is interpreting data.
 Concrete data shows this as fact, not assumptions or biased humans.

-Machine learning (ML) tools can audit your website and find gaps or weaknesses to improve upon.
+Machine learning (ML) tools can audit your website and identify gaps or weaknesses to improve.
 A human still needs to be in the process, but it can be helpful.

 Human editors are essential to the content creation process, but AI writing tools can help with minor edits, typos, and misspellings to ensure that every base is covered.
 It’s basically like having a second set of eyes before publishing.